postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 #### Browser tabs in Postman for Web

-By default, Postman for Web uses in-app tabs like the Postman desktop app does.
+By default, the Postman web app uses in-app tabs like the Postman desktop app does.
 You can optionally choose to use browser tabs instead.
 With this setting turned on, there is only one collection overview or request in the main work area at a time, and you can open more Postman elements in new browser tabs.
 This enables you to work across workspaces or to use different environments in the same workspace.

 If you've saved changes to a request, when you select a new element Postman will open it in the main work area area.
 If the request has unsaved changes, Postman will prompt you to save or discard your changes.